Dr. Ofer Miller

 Reminder : we are creating the AI using our accumulated knowledge over the history, the AI just uses the knowledge better and faster ......

-So , is it possible to segment accurate with no prior information and no temporal information ???
+Is it possible to segment "correctly" with no prior information?

 The goal of such algorithm is to extract the objects that appear only in one of two registered images.
 A typical application is surveillance, where a scene is sampled at different time gap.
 Assumption of significant illumination difference between the two images is considered.
 For example, one image may be captured during daylight while the other image may be captured at night with infrared device.
 Now the secret for the solution here is by analyzing the connectivity along gray-levels, all the blobs that are candidates to be classified as ‘change’ are extracted from both images.
 Then, the candidate blobs from both images are analyzed.
 A Blob from one image that has no matched blob in the other image is considered as a ‘change’.
 The algorithm is reliable, fast, accurate, and robust even under significant changes in illumination.
 The worst-case time complexity of the algorithm is almost linear in the image size.
 Therefore, it is suitable for real-time applications.